Introducing GiveLink Docs: The Most Thorough Documentation in Fundraising

 llms.txt: Machine-Readable by Design

 This isn't a gimmick.
-As more nonprofits bring on technical consultants or use AI tools to customize their setup, having machine-readable docs means those tools can actually help — instead of hallucinating outdated API signatures.
+As more nonprofits bring on technical consultants or use AI support to customize their setup, having machine-readable docs means those tools can actually help — instead of hallucinating outdated API signatures.

 Built-In AI Chat